divvi-xyz/docs-v1/docs/publishing/play-store.md

 ## WHEN: Timeline

-**Please start this process as soon as the MS team starts working on your app.
-The goal is to avoid delays in publishing and getting your MS app live once it's built.**
+**Please apply as soon you start building.
+The goal is to avoid delays in publishing and getting your divvi app live.**

-D‑U‑N‑S® Number can take 30 business days; please start this process immediately.
+*Tip*: Applying through Apple is free and includes faster processing.
+Please apply at this [link](https://developer.apple.com/enroll/duns-lookup/#!/search).

+Alternatively, apply directly to Duns & Bradstreet for your DUNS number.

 - In the U.S.?
 [Get your D-U-N-S® Number here](https://www.dnb.com/duns/get-a-duns.html).